pika/pika/docs/examples/asynchronous_publisher_example.rst

             self._channel.queue_bind(self.on_bindok, self.QUEUE,
                                      self.EXCHANGE, self.ROUTING_KEY)

+        def on_bindok(self, unused_frame):
+            """This method is invoked by pika when it receives the Queue.BindOk response from RabbitMQ.
+Since we know we're now setup and bound, it's time to start publishing."""
+            LOGGER.info('Queue bound')
+            self.start_publishing()

+        def start_publishing(self):
+            """This method will enable delivery confirmations and schedule the first message to be sent to RabbitMQ

+            """
+            LOGGER.info('Issuing consumer related RPC commands')
+            self.enable_delivery_confirmations()
+            self.schedule_next_message()

+        def enable_delivery_confirmations(self):
+            """Send the Confirm.Select RPC method to RabbitMQ to enable delivery confirmations on the channel.
+The only way to turn this off is to close the channel and create a new one.

+            When the message is confirmed from RabbitMQ, the on_delivery_confirmation method will be invoked passing in a Basic.Ack or Basic.Nack method from RabbitMQ that will indicate which messages it is confirming or rejecting.

+            """
+            LOGGER.info('Issuing Confirm.Select RPC command')
+            self._channel.confirm_delivery(self.on_delivery_confirmation)

         def on_delivery_confirmation(self, method_frame):
             """Invoked by pika when RabbitMQ responds to a Basic.Publish RPC command, passing in either a Basic.Ack or Basic.Nack frame with